 For additional information about Rollins, contact the Department of Student Services, https://sph.emory.edu/admissions/index.html.
-For additional information on the JM degree contact law.emory.edu/admissions/index.html.
-For additional information on the JM degree contact law.emory.edu/admissions/index.html.
-For additional information on the JM degree contact law.emory.edu/admissions/index.html.
-For additional information on the JM degree contact law.emory.edu/admissions/index.html.
+For additional information on the JM degree contact law.emory.edu.

-Five-Year Bachelor/Master's Program with Emory College: BA or BS/MSPH Program - Biostatistics five years.
+Five-Year Bachelor/Master's Program with Emory College: BA or BS/MSPH Program - Biostatistics

+Emory College and the Rollins School of Public Health jointly offer a five-year bachelor's/ master's degree program.
+Students have an opportunity to complete a bachelor of arts (BA) or bachelor of science (BS) at Emory College with a major concentration in mathematics and computer sciences, and a master of science in public health (MSPH) in biostatistics within five years.
 Emory College students will apply and be admitted to the program during their third (junior) year and enroll in eight to 12 semester hours of credit in MSPH courses during their fourth (senior) year.
 Two undergraduate courses (totaling six semester hours) offered by the Department of Mathematics and Computer Science will also count toward the MSPH in biostatistics.
 Students graduating from Emory College with a BA or BS will then take courses during their fifth year as MSPH students in the Rollins School of Public Health.